-Without valid certification the Chinese buyers cannot conduct the customs clearance in China.
+Without valid certification, Chinese buyers cannot conduct customs clearance in China.

 How can MPR China Certification GmbH help companies looking to export to China?

-Since 2005, MPR China Certification GmbH has supported numerous manufacturers with their CCC certification and currently handle certification for several hundred factories, overseeing follow-up audits, certification management and change management.
+Since 2005, MPR China Certification GmbH has supported numerous manufacturers with their CCC certification and currently handles certification for several hundred factories, overseeing follow-up audits, certification management, and change management.

 The shortest route to CCC certification is China Certification’s all-inclusive package.